 Although there are environmental dependencies intrinsic to programs using an assembler, virtually all Forth systems provide such a capability.
-Insofar as many Forth programs are intended for real-time applications and are intrinsically non-portable for this reason, the Technical Committee believes that providing a standard window into assemblers is a useful contribution to Forth programmers.
+Insofar as many Forth programs are intended for real-time applications and are intrinsically non-portable for this reason, the Technical Committee believes that providing a stand- edil ard window into assemblers is a useful contribution to Forth programmers.